 Head to the new CAMP store in Brooklyn.
 Photo by Janet Bloom

 32. Take a ride on the Roosevelt Island Tramway to see the city from a new angle.

-33. Go treasure hunting at Brooklyn Flea, located indoors at the Atlantic Center in Brooklyn during the winter months.
+33. Go treasure hunting at Brooklyn Flea, located indoors in Williamsburg during the winter months.